-- 6. UKDRR is recognised as spanning universities and other educational institutions, charitable trusts, think tanks and research departments and institutes within government agencies, private business, civil society, NGO, humanitarian organisations and organisations working with or funded by UK Government or UK based institutions. - 7.
+- 6. UK Disaster Research is recognised as spanning universities and other educational institutions, charitable trusts, think tanks and research departments and institutes within government agencies, private business, civil society, NGO, humanitarian organisations and organisations working with or funded by UK Government or UK based institutions. - 7.
 As UKADR understands science on disaster risk and its management to be interdisciplinary.
 There is an emphasis on integrated and applied dimensions of knowledge production, recognising, however, that applied work rests upon strength in fundamental science.
 This includes work from the social sciences, engineering and technology, economics, behavioural sciences, medical and health sciences, agricultural science, information technology, arts and humanities, physical and natural sciences. - 8.
 The Alliance is independent and inclusive.
 Membership is open to individuals employed by or studying at any research and capacity-building institution, as listed in paragraph 6, based in the United Kingdom and active for disaster risk and its management, as reflected in the scope of work listed in paragraph 7 above.
-Individuals will ordinarily represent their disciplinary focus. - 9.
+Individuals will ordinarily represent their disciplinary focus.
+At the discretion of the steering committee, individual membership may be open to individuals outside the UK who have spent a prolonged period working in the UK system. - 9.
 The UKADR subject focus is on all contexts and systems of disaster risk, its management and relationship to sustainable development across an interconnected world.
 This includes, but is not limited to, work on disaster risk reduction, prevention and preparedness, disaster response, reconstruction, recovery and resilience and climate change adaptation.